electrichasgoneaudi/electrichasgoneaudi.github.io/content/guides/regen/_index.md

 - Manual, using steering wheel paddles to regenerate
 - One pedal driving - automatic regenerate when lifting the foot off watt pedal

-All methods use the same electric drivetrain components to do braking so they have the same efficiency.
+All methods use the same electric drivetrain components to do braking, so they have the same efficiency.

 But one-pedal-driving has a little reduced efficiency in scenarios where the driver wants to transition from using power to coasting.